 College: Baylor University, B.A., 1972

-Member: Former Member, Board of Directors of National Association of Criminal Defense Lawyers (NACDL); Current Member of White Collar Crime Committee of NACDL, as well as the Budget and Audit Committees; Co-chair of NACDL’s upcoming 2019 seminar entitled: “Race Matters: The Impact of Race on Criminal Justice”; Former Member, Board of Trustees of the Texas Bar Foundation and Executive Committee Member; Past-Chair, U.S. Court Advisory Committee, Northern District of Texas; Texas Criminal Defense Lawyers (former President); Tarrant County Criminal Defense Lawyers (“TCCDLA”) (former President); former member of the Board of Directors of the Tarrant County Bar Association; 2011 Course Director of the State Bar of Texas’ Advanced Criminal Law Course; Co-Course Director for Federal Law Sessions in connection with State Bar of Texas’ Advanced Criminal Courses (2015-2018); Past Course Director for three (3) TCDLA “Rusty Duncan” Advanced Criminal Law Courses.”
+Member: Elected First Vice-President of the National Association of Criminal Defense Lawyers (NACDL); Also member of the White Collar Crime and Audit Committees NACDL; Member of the Board of Directors of NACDL Foundation for Criminal Justice.
+Co-chair of NACDL’s 2019 seminar entitled: “Race Matters: The Impact of Race on Criminal Justice”; Former Member, Board of Trustees of the Texas Bar Foundation and Executive Committee Member; Past-Chair, U.S. Court Advisory Committee, Northern District of Texas; Texas Criminal Defense Lawyers Association ("TCDLA") (former President); Tarrant County Criminal Defense Lawyers (former President); former member of the Board of Directors of the Tarrant County Bar Association; 2011 Course Director of the State Bar of Texas’ Advanced Criminal Law Course; Co-Course Director for Federal Law Sessions in connection with State Bar of Texas’ Advanced Criminal Courses (2015-2020); Past Course Director for three (3) TCDLA's Annual “Rusty Duncan” Advanced Criminal Law Courses.”

 Biography: Former Galveston County Assistant District Attorney; Former Assistant U.S. Attorney, Northern District of Texas; Recipient, “Lawyer of the Year Award,” Tarrant County Black Bar Association, 1995 and 2000.
 Frequent author and lecturer on all aspects of State and Federal Court practice, e.g., Grand Jury Litigation, Pre-Trial Motions, Plea Negotiations, Opening Statements, Confessions, Jury Selection, Handling High Profile Cases, Direct Examination, Cross-Examination of Government Informants and Attorney-Client privilege issues.
 2015 Inductee into Texas Criminal Defense Lawyer’s Association Hall of Fame.